 Volunteers make a real difference in the lives of the women and children at Safe Harbor.
 We rely on individual volunteers and groups of volunteers who partner with our staff as we carry out our mission.

-To learn about how you can become a volunteer or to find a volunteer opportunity for your group, complete the form at right or contact Lisa Nalley, our Volunteer Coordinator, at firstname.lastname@example.org or 864.385.7182.
+To learn about how you can become a volunteer or to find a volunteer opportunity for your group, please contact Lisa Nalley, Volunteer Coordinator, at firstname.lastname@example.org or 864.385.7182.

-Safe Harbor can use groups of volunteers (church groups, civic groups, etc) throughout each year to complete needed tasks (painting, sorting, making dinner for the clients, etc).
-Please contact Safe Harbor to learn more about possible volunteer opportunities.
+Group Volunteering: Safe Harbor can use groups of volunteers (church groups, businesses/corporations, civic groups, etc.) throughout the year to complete needed projects at all Safe Harbor facilities.